Get SumUp Solo for just £79 + VAT. No ongoing fees or contract. Free delivery in 2-3 working days.

 Accessories and printed receipts

-The main accessory – included in the package – is a non-slip display stand to put on a countertop.
-This doubles as a charging dock with an internal storage compartment for a USB charging cable.
+If you buy the cheaper Solo package, the main accessory included is a non-slip display stand to put on a countertop.
+This doubles as a charging dock (not a power bank) with an internal storage compartment for a USB charging cable.

 Photo: EC, Mobile Transaction